Onboarding

-Onboarding or organizational socialization is the mechanism through which new employees acquire the necessary knowledge, skills, and behaviors to become effective organizational members and insiders.
+Onboarding or organizational socialization is the American term for the mechanism through which new employees acquire the necessary knowledge, skills, and behaviors to become effective organizational members and insiders.
+In other than American English, such as in British and Australasian dialects, this is referred to as "induction".
 In the United States, up to 25% of workers are organizational newcomers engaged in onboarding process.

 Tactics used in this process include formal meetings, lectures, videos, printed materials, or computer-based orientations that outline the operations and culture of the organization that the employee is entering into.
 This process is known in other parts of the world as an 'induction' or training.